 Drivers are not permitted to change their regular bus routes in order to drop students off at a different location (ie. any activity outside of Ambrit).

 - All buses are equipped with seat belts.
 Please remind your child/children to buckle up their seat belts.

 - All childcare helpers who wait for children must be introduced to the drivers first.

 - No child is to be dropped off at the appointed spot without someone to meet them.
 In this case the child is brought back to the school.
 Parents must be punctual at all times for both pick-up and drop off.
 Drivers cannot wait more than two minutes.

-Late buses are for the use of students who participate in after school activities.
-Priorities are given to students who are already enrolled in the the bus program.
-These late buses travel to FAO, IFAD and WFP.
+Late buses are for the use of students who participate in after-school activities.
+Priorities are given to students who are already enrolled in the bus program.
+These late buses travel to FAO, IFAD, and WFP.
 FAO, IFAD and WFP guards are not responsible for waiting with the children so parents must meet their children at the appointed time.

 Playdates and Parties

 If you would like to arrange a playdate for your child with another child, please remember that we require written communication (email) to the class teacher and to Ms. Gigi.
 We will not allow any child to leave the school premises with another parent or babysitter without parental permission in advance.